wdi-atx-11/js-functions/README.md

 - write their own JavaScript in a `.js` file and link that file to their HTML (with a `<script>` tag).
 - explain the concept *flow of control* and it's role in running a piece of code.
 - demonstrate understanding of string, number, and boolean data types in JavaScript.

-# Setup

-1. Summon the Chrome Developer Console (Option + Command + I)
-1. Navigate to the `Sources` tab in the Chrome Developer Console.
-2. Click on the `Snippets` tab within the Sources display.
-3. Right-click and choose `New` to create a new Snippets file.
-4. Name the Snippets File `myFunctions`.

 # What is a Function?